leemichaelwaters/hello-world/README.md

 # hello-world

-GitHub Docs Quickstart
+## About me
 Hello World!
-My name is Lee and this is a *basic* tutorial demonstrating GitHub concepts.
+My name is Lee and this is a tutorial demonstrating basic GitHub concepts.